Ford Puma Review: Stylish, Smart and Ready for Everyday Life

 Why the Ford Puma continues to stand out

-Ford’s announcement describes this new look as a “sports car-style cockpit” centred on the driver, supported by 5G connectivity and the latest SYNC 4 infotainment system.
+Ford describes this as a “sports car-style cockpit” focused on the driver, supported by 5G connectivity and the latest SYNC 4 infotainment system.

 Spotlight on the Ford Puma ST-Line X 1.0 EcoBoost Hybrid 125PS Automatic

-The ST-Line X model is one of the most popular choices because it balances sporty styling with comfort and strong everyday usability.
-It sits near the top of the range and brings a noticeable step up in features.
+The ST-Line X is a popular choice, offering a balance of sporty styling, comfort, and everyday practicality.
+Sitting near the top of the Puma range, it brings a noticeable step up in features.

-The engine is Ford’s 1.0 litre EcoBoost Hybrid with 125PS and a 7-speed automatic gearbox.
-It uses mild hybrid technology to improve efficiency and responsiveness.
-The official combined fuel figure is up to 49.6mpg, making it an efficient option for both town and motorway driving.
-CO₂ emissions are listed at 130g/km, which helps keep running costs sensible.
+It’s powered by Ford’s 1.0-litre EcoBoost Hybrid engine with 125PS and a 7-speed automatic gearbox.
+Mild hybrid technology boosts efficiency and responsiveness, with a combined fuel figure of up to 49.6mpg and CO₂ emissions of 130g/km, keeping running costs sensible.

-Below is a simplified look at why the ST-Line X is the model many drivers gravitate towards:
+Here’s a simplified look at why the ST-Line X appeals to many drivers:

 Everyday highlights